min2ha/ukwa-site/content/target/68661/index.en.md

   "subject": "Brexit"
 }

-# Express: 'This is NOT Brexit' Rees-Mogg's fury as he calls for May to RIP UP leaked EU plan

 Fury erupted among Eurosceptic Tory MPs after leaked details of Theresa May's new Brexit plan suggested Britain would stay tied into a swathe of EU rules and regulations after Brexit that could wreck hopes of a trade deal with the US..